*This part covers the period from December 2000 (when Turnbull joined the Liberal Party) until December 2009 (when he lost the Liberal leadership).

 “I think Malcolm is a good leader.
 I think he’s a very substantial figure in our public life, and I’d like him to stay as leader…He’s a good man and he’s doing a good job in difficult circumstances.”

 27th November, 2009 – After stubbornly refusing to reconsider his erroneous “leader’s call” in the party room, Turnbull’s frontbench collapses, with mass resignations.
 Despite this, he maintains support among the more left-leaning elements of the party, including, curiously enough, one Scott Morrison, whom the media refer to as a “key supporter” and “loyal lieutenant” of Turnbull.
 (NB: Has Morrison changed?)

 Turnbull goes on ABC radio to launch a vicious public attack on the conservatives who have resigned.
 Meanwhile, the Labor party praise Turnbull for his co-operation on their Emissions Trading Scheme, with Julia Gillard saying:

 “I would like to pay a tribute to Mr Turnbull.
 Mr Turnbull has been acting constructively, in the nation’s interests, on this matter.”

-28th November, 2009 – Tom Switzer writes about his experience with the grassroots of the Liberal Party:
+28th November, 2009 – In the Financial Review newspaper, Tom Switzer writes about his experience with the grassroots of the Liberal Party: